Last Updated on June 13, 2022 by Scott Charleboix

 On-Page SEO – external or internal links and your social media following.
 I prefer to use Pinterest as my number one source, but you don’t want to put all of your eggs into one basket.
 For that reason, a good backup to Pinterest is Facebook.
 Now, we’re finally ready to move on to the next big topic which is Holistic SEO.

-A Holistic SEO is looking at the overall big picture with the primary goal of building and maintaining the best website.
+A Holistic SEO for a website is looking at the overall big picture with the primary goal of building and maintaining the best website.
 What will come along naturally if your website has extremely high quality is a better ranking.

 This post uses a lot of terms (that have already been updated elsewhere) so for the sake of my simplicity please refer to my Keyword Strategy Glossary of terms for bloggers.